← Blog / SMS Marketing

 Postscript was built exclusively for Shopify.
 It does not support WooCommerce, Magento, or any other platform.
 That singular focus shows in the integration depth — Postscript reads Shopify event data (browse behavior, cart contents, purchase history) in real time and uses it to trigger hyper-targeted automations.

 Limitations: SMS only — no email.
 If you want both channels in one platform, you will need to pair Postscript with a separate email tool.
-The pay-per-message model also means costs scale linearly with volume; there is no bulk discount until you negotiate enterprise pricing.
+Pricing now requires a $49/month minimum spend in addition to per-message costs, which changes the math for very low-volume stores.

-Best for: Stores of any size that want a dedicated SMS platform with the deepest possible Shopify integration.
+Best for: Stores of any size that want a dedicated SMS platform with the deepest possible Shopify integration and access to the latest AI-driven automation tools.

 2. Klaviyo